The designated Data Controller for the Chelsea History Festival is the National Army Museum.

 020 7730 0717

 Data – all information collected by the National Army Museum via the Chelsea History Festival website.
-This definition incorporates, where applicable, the definitions provided in the 2018 General Data Protection Regulations and UK Data Protection Act.
+This definition incorporates, where applicable, the definitions provided in the UK Data Protection Act 2018 and UK GDPR.

-Data Protection Laws – any applicable law relating to the processing of Personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations and secondary legislation.
+Data Protection Laws – any applicable law relating to the processing of Personal Data, including but not limited to the UK Data Protection Act 2018 and UK GDPR.

-GDPR – the General Data Protection Regulation (EU) 2018
+GDPR – the UK General Data Protection Regulation

 National Army Museum, we or us – the National Army Museum, a charity with registered number 237902, whose registered office is at Royal Hospital Road, London, SW3 4HT

 UK and EU Cookie Law – the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011